-Consideration of alternative management strategies, such as leveraging ecological interactions, can aid managers in reinforcing the desired stable state of a system.
-Although the limited set of options available to managers may be ineffective or even detrimental when implemented without consideration of species interactions, these interactions can be leveraged to create more avenues for maintenance of a stable state.
+Consideration of alternative management strategies, such as leveraging ecological interactions, can aid decision makers in reinforcing the desired stable state of a system.
+Although the limited set of options available to decision makers may be ineffective or even detrimental when implemented without consideration of species interactions, these interactions can be leveraged to create more avenues for maintenance of a stable state.
 For example, stocking has the potential to be ineffective at maintaining the stable state of a system (Figure 4c).
-Here, we highlight how inter-specific interactions can be a reason for stocking ineffectiveness at times.
+Here, we highlight how interspecific interactions can be a reason for stocking ineffectiveness at times.
 Our model showed that alternatives such as harvest controls of the target species or management of a competitor species can often be more effective than stocking in the production of favorable outcomes (Figures 2 & 3).
 Although there are other drivers that influence the effectiveness of stocking in a system (e.g., habitat loss, climate change, genetics; Lorenzen, 2014; Hansen et al., 2015; Ziegler et al. 2017; Tingley et al. 2020), our research emphasizes the critical need to integrate species interactions into management scenarios.
-Although this ideas is not entirely novel; indeed, invasive species management has long included introducing ‘biocontrol’ agents into a system in an effort to reduce invasive species abundance (Krueger and Hrabik 2005; Messing and Wright, 2006; Roth et al. 2010; Gaeta et al. 2015).
+This idea is not entirely novel; indeed, invasive species management has long included introducing ‘biocontrol’ agents into a system in an effort to reduce invasive species abundance (Secord 2003, Hoddle 2004, Messing and Wright, 2006; Roth et al. 2010; Gaeta et al. 2015).
 A key distinction between our multi-species fishery and invasive species management was the use of existing ecological interactions between the species already present, as opposed to the introduction of a novel agent.

 Certain drivers of regime shifts in ecosystems may be outside of managerial control, such as slow moving changes in recruitment as a result of climate change (Hansen et al. 2017).
 Increasing consideration of these drivers has resulted in the emergence of a safe operating space concept, increasing the call for adapting management to respond to ecological variables and complexity in the system (Carpenter et al., 2017, Hansen et al. 2019).
-Although safe operating space management allows for the management of complexity, we highlight maintaining such a space through consideration of non-linear management strategies.
+Although safe operating space concepts allow for the management of complexity, we highlight managing such complexity explicitly through consideration of interspecific interactions.
 Tradeoffs are likely to arise between directly managing a species or indirectly managing that species through its competitor; however, a better understanding of those interactions is likely to increase predictive ability when proposing alternative management options.
-Incorporation of the feedbacks and complexity contained within inter-specific ecological interactions can provide managers with a new dimension to maintain a system in a safe operating space, even in the face of other slowly changing variables.
+Incorporation of the feedbacks and complexity contained within interspecific ecological interactions can provide decision makers with a new dimension to maintain a system in a safe operating space, even in the face of other slowly changing variables.